Elh Kmer

-Alhadji Garba, known as Elh Kmer (born 12 November 1995) is a Cameroon-born French rapper based in Boulogne-Billancourt, France.
+Alhadji Garba, known as Elh Kmer (born 12 November 1995) is a Cameroonian-born French rapper based in Boulogne-Billancourt, France.

 Life

 He is the youngest of a family of 5 kids and was born in Yaounde, Cameroon.
 Elh Kmer arrived in France to run from misery in Africa and live the African dream.
 He arrived in France at the age of 11 years, where he developed passion for football and rap, in which he developed a strong passion and affinity very young.

 Description

 People describe him to be curious, and interested by all music types, indeed of that he stopped school very prematurely.
 As he didn't find himself in the educational system he rapidly developed his rapper skills.

-Rap quickly became what he was made for, he spent all his time in school writing texts at the age of 14.
+Rap quickly became what he was made for, and he spent all his time in school writing texts at the age of 14.
 Ambitious Elh Kmer wanted to develop his rapper skills.